 I am originally from the west of Ireland and having studied and worked in Dublin city for eight years I recently moved to the UK to undertake this doctoral research.

 I completed my joint honours B.A. in History and French, and my M.Phil. in Public History and Cultural Heritage at Trinity College Dublin.
 My M.Phil. dissertation focused on the politics of memory and commemoration of the 1916 Easter Rising in Ireland and digitally mapping the historical civilian deaths of the conflict.
 Following graduation, I worked in research and production for Century Ireland, an award-winning history website funded by the Department of Arts, Heritage and the Gaeltacht in association with national broadcaster RTÉ and Boston College Ireland under the auspices of the official Decade of Centenaries programme.

 I am part of Work Package 3 ‘Digital heritage: the future role of heritage and archive collections in a digital world’.
-The sub-theme of my research is ‘Digital archives and articulating identities’ and this will be undertaken at University College London (UCL).
-My research will focus on the digital presence of the decade of centenaries in Ireland.
-It will explore the intersections between digital cultural heritage and identity, investigating digital archives, heritage websites, public commemorations and the narratives that are therein constructed, communicated, received and experienced.
+The sub-theme of my research is ‘Digital archives and articulating identities’ and this is undertaken at University College London (UCL).
+My research focuses on the digital presence of the Decade of Centenaries in Ireland.

 Useful references about my research topic:

 ‘Oral Histories of the Black Women’s Movement: The Heart of the Race.’
 Reflections on a secondment to the Black Cultural Archives.
 Reflection_BCA Placement